Course Inquiry Starter Kit

 Does my course actually do what I think it does?

-Outcomes to assessment alignement check
+Outcomes to assessment alignment check

 Are my assessments properly aligned with my course's learning outcomes?